bsteg17/cis561openhouse/README.md

-## How to Start
+# How to Start
-# with a sample set of Twitter accounts (no auth keys necessary)
+## with a sample set of Twitter accounts (no auth keys necessary)
 1. Clone the repo
    `git clone https://github.com/bsteg17/cis561openhouse.git`
 2. Enter the repo and start the server
    `cd cis561openhouse`
    `node server.js`
-3. Navigate to 'localhost:8080/game' in two new browser tabs
+3. Navigate to 'localhost:8080/game' in two new browser tabs.
+Each tab represents the browser window of a 'player.'
+4. Enter some random gobbledeegook for the handle prompts in the tabs (\'@asdfasdf\') and press enter
-4. In each tab, select a profile picture.
+5. Some profile pictures should appear.
+In each tab, select a profile picture.
 Your opponent will have to determine which profile you've chosen in order to win the game.

-## How to Start
-# with a sample set of Twitter accounts (no auth keys necessary)
+## with real Twitter accounts (auth keys necessary)
 1. Clone the \'refactor\' branch of the repo
    `git clone -b refactor https://github.com/bsteg17/cis561openhouse.git`
 2. Create a \'secrets.js\' file.